MicahJank/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to verify that a user is who they say they are, when a user logs in with their account, they should recieve a token.
+This token is then used to verify that they are indeed who they say they are and show them the appropriate info.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Use proctected routes to ensure that the user is properly authenticated before loading the data for them.

 - [ ] Describe how web servers work.

+A web server takes the code for a project and gives it to the users as they ask for it.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Post, Get, Put, Delete

 ## Project Set Up